 The term symmetry used in relation to connectivity, simply refers to a system in which data speed is the same in both directions.
 This means having the same download and upload speeds concurrently.

 Symmetrical connections are ideal when using VoIP solutions, like hosted telephony.
 Being able to achieve consistent upload and download speeds prevents delays and provides excellent audio quality.
 Test your speed now!

-Examples of symmetrical connections include leased lines, EFM (Ethernet in the First Mile) & EoFTTC (Ethernet over Fibre To The Cabinet).
-These dedicated, symmetrical connections will give you uncontended access to the Internet, enabling fast data streams at all times in both directions, regardless of usage.
+An example of a symmetrical connection is a leased line.
+This type of connection will give you uncontended access to the Internet, enabling fast data streams at all times in both directions, regardless of usage.

 If you test your Internet speed at home, you will more than likely notice that your upload speeds are only a fraction of the download speeds.
 This is what is known as an asymmetrical connection.

 An asymmetrical connection usually works best in an office environment where you can be flexible with bandwidth.
 Surprisingly, symmetric connections are not necessarily the most efficient choice in any given situation.
 When a user is casually browsing the web, for example, they are generally doing a lot more downloading than uploading and do not need symmetrical connectivity.